 To be battery efficient our app only checks on the status of existing invitations (the ones you send or have received) periodically and that too only when you are using the app.
 Our recommendation is to periodically open the app to check on the status of your various invitations.
 This will give our app a chance to check on the progress of your invitations and complete any needed actions.

-Why does Arnexa ask for permission to read my phone contacts?
+Why does Binbox ask for permission to read my phone contacts?

 We display the contacts in the Binbox app and make it easy for you invite others by simply tapping on the contact.